Environment Variables and Secrets#

-You can specify environment variables to be made available to a task in several ways:
+You can specify environment variables and secrets to be made available to a task in several ways:

-• envs field (dict) in a task YAML:
+• envs and secrets fields (dict) in a task YAML:

 envs: